lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 The idea of SAST is to statically analyze source code in order to find security vulnerabilities.
 SAST is performed without having to build and execute the project, so it is generally integrated in the code phase of DevOps (see figure below), allowing for quick feedback to the developers.

-There are many different SAST tools out there for different programming languages. *Gosec* is one such tool for the Go programming language.
+There are many different SAST tools out there for different programming languages. *Gosec* is one such tool.
 SAST tools are often integrated in DevSecOps pipelines as it is one of the cheapest and fastest ways to detect security vulnerabilities automatically.

 <img src="../assets/flowchart.png">

 # Gosec

-You will also learn how to use a SAST tool called *Gosec*. *Gosec* is designed for the Go programming language and can identify common vulnerability patterns in source code, such as weak encryption and potential SQL injection vectors.
+*Gosec* is a SAST tool designed for the Go programming language.
+It works by scanning the *abstract syntax tree* (AST) and the *static single assignment* (SSA) representations of the source code.
+It can identify a list of common vulnerabilities such as the use of weak encryption and potential SQL injection vectors.

 > Press *start* when you are ready to continue!